Tips on Avoiding jet lag

 - There are a lot of destinations that offer duty free shopping (many islands in the Caribbean) that can provide a real savings!

-- And there are some amazing luxury shopping opportunities in Europe, however, even with the VAT refunded, it is important to keep in mind the currency exchange rate (the US dollar is not stronger than the Euro of the Pound, so you could end up spending much more than anticipated) and check with your credit card to see if you are getting hit with currency exchange fees!
+- Additionally, there are some amazing luxury shopping opportunities in Europe.
+Keep in mind, even with the VAT refunded, you could end up spending much more than anticipated because of the currency exchange rate (the US dollar is not stronger than the Euro of the Pound).
+Be sure to check with your credit card to see if you are getting hit with currency exchange fees!